tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 [<img class="alignnone size-full wp-image-2711" src="/wp-content/uploads/2014/06/ag24.png" alt="ag24" width="624" height="361" srcset="/wp-content/uploads/2014/06/ag24.png 624w, /wp-content/uploads/2014/06/ag24-300x173.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][24]

 Click the Listener tab.
-If the listener was created prior to configuring the Availability Group, leave “Do not create an Availability Group listener now”.
-If a listen should be created, check the “Create an Availability Group listener” and enter the required information.
+If the listener was created prior to configuring the Availability Group, leave "Do not create an Availability Group listener now".
+If a listen should be created, check the "Create an Availability Group listener" and enter the required information.
 Note: domain admin privileges are required to create the domain name if choosing to create the listener at this time.

 [<img class="alignnone size-full wp-image-2712" src="/wp-content/uploads/2014/06/ag25.png" alt="ag25" width="624" height="283" srcset="/wp-content/uploads/2014/06/ag25.png 624w, /wp-content/uploads/2014/06/ag25-300x136.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][25]